Lindfield Rugby Club Since 1920

-The origins of Lindfield Rugby club can be traced back over 90 years to the world war one battlefields of France.
+The origins of Lindfield Rugby club can be traced back over 100 years to the WWI battlefields of France.
 Bonds of friendship between a group of young Lindfield men were solidified in battle and against the odds they survived to return to Tryon Road.
-It is these bonds of mateship that laid the foundations of The Lindfield Rugby Club that has gone from strength to strength in over 90 years since.
-Today Lindfield Rugby is known for running rugby that echoes the mateship of the young soldiers that created it.
+It is these bonds of mateship that laid the foundations of Lindfield Rugby Club that has gone from strength to strength in the years since.
+Today, Lindfield Rugby Club is known for running rugby that echoes the mateship of the young soldiers that created it.

 The Early Years

-Since its inception, Lindfield Rugby has maintained the tradition bestowed on it by its founders, notably both the Club’s colours of Sky blue and white, and its home ground have remained for the 90 years since Lindfield’s founding.
+Since its inception, Lindfield Rugby Club has maintained the tradition bestowed on it by its founders.
+Most notably, the Club’s colours of Sky Blue and White and its home ground have remained since the Club’s founding.

 After the Second World War

-Lindfield continued to compete in local competitions until the beginning of world war two, resuming competition in 1947 with a membership of 25.
+Lindfield continued to compete in local competitions until the beginning of WWII, resuming competition in 1947 with a membership of 25.
 In that same year, Lindfield’s inaugural ball was held with 136 people in attendance, highlighting Lindfield’s standing within the Local community and setting the standard for every social event since.

 1948 was the year the first Lindfield side was entered in the Sub-district competition.
 Lindfield entered a team in the Burke Cup competition and took out the minor premiership.